-The University of Florida’s College of Journalism and Communications offers an Online Master of Arts in Mass Communication with specializations in Audience Analytics, Digital Strategy, Global Strategic Communication, Political Communication, Public Interest Communication, Public Relations, Social Media, and Web Design.
+The University of Florida’s College of Journalism and Communications offers an Online Master of Arts in Mass Communication with specializations in Audience Analytics, Digital Strategy, Global Strategic Communication, Political Communication, Public Relations, Social Media, and Web Design.
 This program is distinct from the University of Florida’s on-campus Master of Arts in Mass Communication in that it has different specialization options.

 Each specialization for the MA in Communication program has different core curricula and electives that match students’ selected focus.
 For example, the Audience Analytics specialization has classes in digital research methods, storytelling through data visualization, audience analysis, consumer behavior, and data mining, while the Global Strategic Communication concentration focuses on courses in global activism and social change, creative storytelling, decision analysis for leadership, technology for business advancement and transformation, and public affairs communication.